Last updated: May 29, 2026

 Script for a Medicaid dental office

 “Hello, my name is ____.
 I have West Virginia Medicaid.
 I need dental care for ____.
 Are you taking new adult Medicaid patients?
-Can you check whether my plan covers the visit before I schedule?
-Also, can you tell me if I may owe anything above the Medicaid limit?”
+Can you check my coverage before I schedule?
+Could any service go above my dental limit?”

 Script for WV Health Right

 “Hello, I am a West Virginia resident age ____.
 I have dental pain or need ____.
-My monthly household income is about ____.
-What papers should I bring to see if I qualify for dental care?
-Do I need an appointment, or can I come during walk-in hours?”
+My household income is about ____.
+What papers should I bring?
+Do I need an appointment?”

 Script for WVU Dental

 “Hello, I am looking for lower-cost dental care.
 I may need ____.
-Do you think I should start with the student clinic, urgent care, a resident clinic, or a specialist?
-What is the first fee, what should I bring, and how long are appointments?”
+Should I start with the student clinic, urgent care, a resident clinic, or a specialist?
+What should I bring?”

 Script for dentures

 “Hello, I need help with dentures or partials.
 I am age ____.
-I have or do not have Medicaid, Medicare Advantage, or dental insurance.
-I have had or have not had extractions done.
-Am I denture-ready for your program, and what proof of income do you need?”
+I do or do not have dental coverage.
+I have or have not had extractions done.
+Am I denture-ready?”

 Common mistakes to avoid